GetHorizontal63/gis_global_water_levels/README.md

    transparent.

-The decoded pixel buffer stays cached on the tile element, so slider updates only **repaint** — they do not re-download.
+The decoded pixel buffer stays cached on the tile element, so slider updates only **repaint**, they do not re-download.
 Dragging the slider stays smooth.

 ## Browser support